kserve/community/membership.md

   - Adequate test coverage to confidently release
   - Tests are passing reliably (i.e. not flaky) and are fixed when they fail
 - Ensure a healthy process for discussion and decision making is in place.
-- Work with other subproject leads to maintain the project's overall health and success holistically
+- Work with other project leads to maintain the project's overall health and success holistically
 - Promote and foster the community (e.g. hosting meetings, workshops, partner engagements, collaborations)